Depending on the platform you are using (Microsoft Store or Steam), moving your game’s installation location will require different steps.

 🛠 MICROSOFT STORE

-- Press the Windows key and search for Apps & features.
+- For Windows 10 users press the Windows key and search for Apps & features.
+Windows 11 users press the Windows key and search for Installed Apps.

 - Select the game.